 In addition to demonstrated financial hardship, the IRS will not accept any offers unless you (and your jointly filing spouse) have filed all past due to tax returns.
 You must have also made the required estimated tax payments or otherwise have proper withholding on your paystub.
 If you’re currently in the process of declaring bankruptcy, you also are not eligible.

-What Happens In the Application Process?
+What Happens in the Offer in Compromise Application Process?

-What Happens When My OIC is Accepted?
+What Happens When My Offer in Compromise is Accepted?